Terms & Conditions

 • Cancelling Level 7 Practical components (no refunds; 100% payable).
 If you cancel a Level 7 Practical session, or cancel all remaining Level 7 Practical components, no refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure), and 100% of the relevant price is payable (the full day price for a single-day cancellation, or the total remaining face-to-face Fees for a programme-wide cancellation).
 Any amounts already paid are retained.
 If you have paid less than 100%, you must pay the shortfall immediately.

 • Rescheduling a single Level 7 face-to-face day (fees; no refunds).
 Subject to availability, you may request to move a Level 7 face-to-face day for the same pathway.
 No refunds are available in any circumstances except as expressly provided under clause 14 (Force Majeure).
-The following reschedule fees apply (measured to the scheduled start time of the day) and are payable at the time of the request:
+The applicable rescheduling fee, no-show consequences and any related conditions are as set out in the Schedule.
+For the avoidance of doubt, mentorship days are subject to the separate programme-specific charges set out in the Schedule.

-• Programme-wide reschedule (Level 7; practical components).
+• Programme-wide reschedule (Level 7; Practical components).
 Where you request to move all remaining Level 7 face-to-face components to a later cohort/run, this is subject to cohort capacity, assessor availability and awarding-body windows.
 We will offer one alternative pathway at our discretion.
-Reschedule fees, calculated on the remaining face-to-face Fees at the time of request, apply as follows:
+The applicable rescheduling fee, notice requirements and any related conditions are as set out in the Schedule.

-• A Level 7 booking may not be rescheduled more than twice in total (including single-day and programme-wide changes).
-If list prices have increased by the time of the new dates, you must pay the difference before attending.
+• Rescheduling limits and price changes.
+A Level 7 booking may not be rescheduled more than twice in total (including single-day and programme-wide changes), unless the Company expressly agrees otherwise in writing.
+If the then-current standard price for the relevant Session or component has increased by the time of the new date, you must pay the difference before attending, to the extent provided in the Schedule.

 • Requests and method.
 All cancellation and reschedule requests must be made in writing by email to the contact specified in the Booking Confirmation.
 The notice period is measured to the scheduled start time of the relevant component, or to the start time of the first remaining component for a programme-wide reschedule.
 Fees and any shortfalls are due when requested.

 • No entitlement arising from dissatisfaction.
-Dissatisfaction with any element of the Level 7 Course (including content, teaching style, Tutor, venue, Model Patients, platform or structure) does not entitle you to any refund or fee waiver.
+Dissatisfaction with any element of the Level 7 Course (including content, teaching style, Tutor, venue, Model Patients, platform or structure) does not entitle you to any refund or fee waiver except as expressly provided in these Terms.

 9. DELEGATE OBLIGATIONS AND CONDUCT